zautumnz/luvi/README.md

 --------

-Launch the server from the document root of your project (where the `index.html` is placed).

-    $ cd /path/to/project
+    $ cd /path/to/your/project
     $ luvi
-	  server listening on port 4444
+    luvi listening on 4444

-By default, **luvi** acts as a static server, serving the files placed in the directory from where it is launched.
-It has, however, 3 main features built-in, covering the full development cycle:
+By default, `luvi` acts as a static server, serving the files in `cwd`.

+There are three main additional features:

 * **static server** for static demos
 * **fixtures server** for prototyping when the back end is not released yet